muhammadattaullahbhatti/Improved-Recomendation-system-/README.md

 # Improved-Recomendation-system-
-a movie recomendor . this system uses knn.
-REQUIRMENT:
+A movie Recomendation system build in python using KNN algorithm and python web framework Flask.
+REQUIRMENTs:
-flask should be installed
+Flask should be installed
+Python(3.7 ot later)